colour-science/colour-science.org/output/contributing/index.rst

 Your *pull request* will be reviewed by the maintainers and any other developer interested by the project.

-Every single developer has his code reviewed, this is a natural process helping to raise the codebase quality around a friendly and constructive discussion.
+We review all the code submitted, this is a natural process helping to raise the codebase quality around a friendly and constructive discussion.
 Comments will be made on various aspects such as the documentation and references, the code style and its implementation.
 Those can be discouraging, although they are not meant to criticize but aim at improving the quality of